parkermac/LO/traps_notes/pre_notes/README.md

 Note: Users do not need to run this script.
 It was already run during TRAPS development, and users can simply use the output .nc files provided on perigee in auroral's LO_data folder.
 The script is provided here for completion only.

 ---
+## traps_data_ver.csv

+This is a config file that allows for modularity.
+This file contains the name of the LO_data/trapsD## that the user wants to use for climatology generation.

+In theory, different versions of trapsD## allows the user to pick different versions of Ecology data to use, should updates be released in the future.
+However, there is currently only one traps data version: **trapsD00**

+---
 ## make_climatology scripts

 The climatology scripts condense the 1999-2017 Ecology timeseries data into yearly climatologies for each source.
 This section describes how these scripts work.